Ontario politician Jagmeet Singh launches bid for federal NDP leadership

 Analysis: Jagmeet Singh poses unique threat for the Trudeau Liberals

-“I faced a lot bullying at school and often felt like I didn’t belong,” Singh told supporters at Bombay Palace in Brampton, Ont. — the same place he celebrated his 2011 provincial win.
+“I faced a lot bullying at school and often felt like I didn’t belong,” Singh told hundreds of supporters at Bombay Palace in Brampton, Ont. — the same place he celebrated his 2011 provincial win.

 Singh said he wasn’t alone, but it struck him as “incredibly unfair” that other kids who were no less capable couldn’t follow their dreams because their families had less money.
 Singh’s father studied medicine in Newfoundland and Labrador then moved the family to Windsor.

-“The values that guide me today, and will continue to guide me as leader, are the progressive, social democratic values rooted in my experiences growing up,” he said.
+“The values that guide me today, and will continue to guide me as leader, are the progressive, social democratic values rooted in my experiences growing up,” he said, switching often between English and French in his speech.

 Singh was named deputy Ontario NDP leader in 2015, when speculation was already swirling that he would run federally.
 Singh has also fought hard against police street checks known as carding.

+“He is really a break in the fabric of status quo,” she said.

-He is known around the legislature as a fashion plate with a recent spread in GQ, a Sikh who pairs his colourful turbans with three-piece suits, a mixed martial arts fighter, an avid social media user and lawyer-turned-politician.
+Singh, 38, is known around the legislature as a fashion plate with a recent spread in GQ, a Sikh who pairs his colourful turbans with three-piece suits, a mixed martial arts fighter, an avid social media user and lawyer-turned-politician.

 Singh said he will later roll out a policy platform, but listed the major issues facing Canada as inequality, climate change, Indigenous reconciliation and electoral reform.